matze-dd/Tex2txt/README.md

 [checks.sh](checks.sh).
 For instance, the command<br>
 `bash checks.sh Banach/*.tex > errs`<br>
-will check the main text, extracted footnotes (with their own text flow) and foreign-language text in all these files.
+will check the main text, extracted footnotes and captions (with their own text flows) and foreign-language text in all these files.
 The result file errs will contain names of files with problems together with filtered messages from the language checker.